This post may contain affiliate links, view our disclosure policy.

 Navy Pier’s most visible attraction is the gigantic Centennial Wheel Ferris wheel that stretches over 200 feet up into the Chicago skyline.

-As one of the best things to do at Navy Pier Chicago with kids, the Centennial Wheel provides riders with a 360 degrees view of Chicago and Lake Michigan.
+As one of the best things to do at Navy Pier Chicago with kids, the Centennial Wheel provides riders with a 360-degree view of Chicago and Lake Michigan.

 Kids love the safe feeling of the completely enclosed gondolas as well as the fact that the 8-passenger gondolas can likely fit all or most of their family.